ZcashFoundation/frost/book/src/tutorial.md

 TODO: insert code snippet

-Each `SecretShare` must then be sent via a **authenticated** and **confidential** channel for each participant, who verify the package to obtain a `KeyPackage` which contains their secret share, verifying share and group public key.
+Each `SecretShare` must then be sent via an [**authenticated** and **confidential** channel ](https://frost.zfnd.org/terminology.html#peer-to-peer-channel)for each participant, who verify the package to obtain a `KeyPackage` which contains their signing share, verifying share and group verifying key.

 TODO: insert code snippet